 Don't Worry About Tiny Policies

-You may have had one of these purchased for you by your parents, who dutifully paid a few bucks a month on it for two or three decades before presenting all $2000 of cash value in it to you (and asking you to take over the payments.)
-Be sure to thank them for their kindness, then cash it out and use the money to fund a Backdoor Roth IRA.
+You may have had one of these purchased for you by your parents, who dutifully paid a few bucks a month on it for two or three decades before presenting all $2,000 of cash value in it to you (and asking you to take over the payments).
+Be sure to thank them for their thoughtfulness, then cash it out and use the money to fund a Backdoor Roth IRA.
 You might not want to mention that you did that during Thanksgiving dinner, by the way.

-Evaluate Your Options Carefully On A Large Policy
+Evaluate Your Options Carefully on a Large Policy

-However, if you have paid tens of thousands of dollars in premiums, you probably want to spend a little more time deciding what you wish to do with this policy.
+However, if you have paid tens of thousands of dollars in whole life premiums, you probably want to spend a little more time deciding what you wish to do with this policy.
 If your policy has a large gain, you've probably had it long enough that you should keep it.
-But if not, you can avoid taxation of that gain (typically taxed at your regular marginal tax rate) by exchanging it into a better cash value life insurance policy, a very low cost variable annuity (VA), or even long-term care insurance.
+But if not, you can avoid taxation of that gain (typically taxed at your regular marginal tax rate) by exchanging it into a better cash value life insurance policy, a very low-cost variable annuity (VA), or even long-term care insurance.

 Preserving Your Loss